Assumptions

 Net zero target and other long-term targets

 Canada’s net zero strategy assumes a 100 MtCO2e sink in 2050 to assist with achieving the country’s net zero target.
-We use this value for the residual emissions in their net zero target excluding LULUCF (Environment and Climate Change Canada, 2022c).
+We use this value for the residual emissions to calculate their net zero target excluding LULUCF (Environment and Climate Change Canada, 2022c).

 Global warming potentials values

-The CAT uses Global Warming Potential (GWP) values from the IPCC’s Fourth Assessment Report (AR4) for all figures and time series.
-Assessments completed prior to December 2018 (COP24) used GWP values from the IPCC’s Second Assessment Report (SAR).
+The CAT uses Global Warming Potential (GWP) values from the IPCC’s Fifth Assessment Report (AR5) for all its figures and time series unless stated otherwise.
+Assessments completed prior to June 2025 used GWP values from the Fourth Assessment Report (AR4), and those completed prior to December 2018 (COP24) used GWP values from the Second Assessment Report (SAR).

 Further analysis